ashrawan/Spring-Boot-DiscussionForum-RestAPI/README.md

 To run the application:
 -------------------
-From the command line with Maven:
+From the command line with Maven: (Make sure Maven is downloaded and added in Environment variable)

     $ mvn spring-boot:run

 Or Using Spring Tool Suite

-     Run As Spring Boot App
+     Run As: Spring Boot App

 Web Application is deployed at: http://localhost:8080